-Offshore mutual funds are investment securities offered by investment companies headquartered outside of U.S. These funds are typically used by non-U.S. investors, U.S. tax-exempt entities, and hedge funds.
-Offshore mutual funds may provide certain tax benefits but these funds may not be appropriate for certain investors.
+Offshore mutual funds are investment securities offered by investment companies headquartered outside the U.S. These funds are typically used by non-U.S. investors, U.S. tax-exempt entities, and hedge funds.
+Offshore mutual funds may provide certain tax benefits, but these funds may not be appropriate for certain investors.

 Mutual fund companies headquartered in the U.S. may also offer their non-U.S. investors opportunities to invest in offshore funds.
 In this regard, a mutual fund company may choose a particular country to establish headquarters in order to attract a certain type of investor.

 The general purpose of offshore investing is to seek advantages, such as lower regulation, tax-free income, or tax-free distributions to investors through international incorporation.

 Advantages of Investing in Offshore Mutual Funds